-On February 27, 2014, Cowealth Medical Holding Co., Ltd. ("Cowealth"), Accuray's former distributor in China, submitted a request for binding arbitration with the International Chamber of

-8. Commitments and Contingencies (Continued)

-Commerce International Court of Arbitration ("ICC") alleging, among other matters, that Accuray breached its distributor agreement with Cowealth by wrongfully terminating Cowealth as its distributor and misappropriated certain of Cowealth's confidential information.
-Cowealth is seeking damages of approximately \$170.0 million and injunctive relief.
-Accuray has filed counterclaims for damages of approximately \$35.0 million.
+On February 27, 2014, Cowealth Medical Holding Co., Ltd. ("Cowealth"), Accuray's former distributor in China, submitted a request for arbitration with the International Chamber of Commerce International Court of Arbitration ("ICC") alleging, among other matters, that Accuray breached its distributor agreement with Cowealth by wrongfully terminating Cowealth as its distributor and misappropriated certain of Cowealth's confidential information.
+Cowealth is seeking damages and injunctive relief.
 Accuray's answer and counterclaim were submitted to the ICC on May 12, 2014, and Cowealth served its reply on June 27, 2014.
-A hearing was held in Hong Kong between January 26, 2015 and February 6, 2015.
-The parties filed closing submissions and reply closing submissions in March 2015.
-The Company expects the arbitrator to render a decision sometime between October 2015 and February 2016.
-We are unable to predict the outcome of this lawsuit and therefore cannot determine the likelihood of loss nor estimate a range of possible loss.
+A hearing has been set for January 27, 2015.